 At the pharmacy I look and look 👀.
 Have to ask again.
 And sure enough top shelf, left side but the pharm tech says there are more choices … better options in stationery.

 👍🏼 off I go.
 And at the end there stands a couple talking to yet another associate.
-I hang back versus interrupt until I’m brought into the conversation.
+I hang back until I’m brought into the conversation.

-The conversation I am pulled into is my Godly moment which I spoke of yesterday.
+This interaction is the Godly moment which I spoke of yesterday.

 I got misty y’all … happy tears.
 The four of us talked about a lifetime in minutes and left as community.
 At the onset, three different cultures.
 Complete strangers.
-When the couple left both said, they were blessed to meet me and Yvette the associate of 10 years (because this kindly old man notices everything)!!
+When the couple left both said they were blessed to meet us … me and Yvette the associate of 10 years (because this kindly old man notices everything)!!
 We responded in kind that we were equally blessed.

 I can do math, this man and his lovely bride were 19 and 20 when they married.
 Hmmmm.
 Well wouldn’t ya know, they are me and B. We only have 25 years to go to catch up with them.
-And now finally I get to why this was titled relationship goals.
+And finally you know why the title is relationship goals.

+Cheers to sharing stories.
 Cheers to community.
-Cheers to sharing stories.
 Cheers to a lifetime in minutes.